billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

 `id` - string - Id of the listener to be removed.

 `mapItemId` - string - Id of the map item listener to be removed.

+#### removeMapItemMouseMoveListener
+`removeMapItemMouseMoveListener(id, mapItemId)` - function

+Remove a map item mouse move listener.

+`id` - string - Id of the listener to be removed.

+`mapItemId` - string - Id of the map item listener to be removed.

+#### removeMapItemDragListener
+`removeMapItemDragListener(id, mapItemId)` - function

+Remove a map item drag listener.

+`id` - string - Id of the listener to be removed.

+`mapItemId` - string - Id of the map item listener to be removed.

+#### removeMapItemDragEndListener
+`removeMapItemDragEndListener(id, mapItemId)` - function

+Remove a map item drag end listener.

+`id` - string - Id of the listener to be removed.

+`mapItemId` - string - Id of the map item listener to be removed.

 #### addCanvasMouseUpListener
 `addCanvasMouseUpListener(listener) - function`